GeppettoJS/backbone.geppetto/README.md

 Run the current Geppetto Test Specs in your browser [here](http://modeln.github.com/backbone.geppetto/specs/).
 More specs to come!

 ## Version History

+### 0.5
+*Released: 24 February 2013*

+* **BREAKING**: Removed Marionette dependency.
+Geppetto now lives on the Backbone namespace as `Backbone.Geppetto` and not `Backbone.Marionette.Geppetto`.
+If you're using AMD, you can also just `define(["geppetto"], function(Geppetto) {...});` without using any namespaces (recommended).
+Marionette still works well with Geppetto; it's just no longer required.
+* Removed RequireJS dependency.
+Added conditional support for AMD or browser globals.
+* Automatically inject `eventName` param into `eventData` payload, to facilitate re-dispatching of events, or registering a common handler for multiple events (and being able to tell them apart).
+* Added some sanity checks to `Context.listen()` to fail-fast if the right params are not provided.
+* Added a bunch of tests for 100% unit test coverage!
+(Well, technically 97.59% since I haven't found a good way to test for missing dependencies).
+Thanks to the awesome developers who made the [Blanket.js](http://migrii.github.com/blanket/) code coverage tool.
+* Updated some 3rd party testing libraries

 ### 0.4.1
 *Released: 29 January 2013*